opencpn-radar-pi/radar_pi/DEPENDENCIES.md

 =========================

 In order to build, the cmake setup requires build dependencies to be installed.
-This document aimes the describe this for all platforms besides flatpak, which is documented in flatpak/README.md
+This document aimes to describe this for all platforms besides flatpak, which is documented in flatpak/README.md

 Windows